annotell/public-docs/docs-src/docs/kognic-io/annotation_types.md

 ```
 The above example will create a new input which will be annotated for the annotation
 types specified.
 If one or more of the specified annotation types would not be available
-in the specified batch the validation in the Input API would fail.
+in the specified batch the validation in the API would fail.

 :::info Specifying batch is optional
 In these examples we have specified which batch the inputs should be created for, but this is optional.
 If